schism-dev/RiverMeshTools/RiverMapper/README.md

-% RiverMapper

-# DEM-based meshing aid for compound flooding
+# RiverMapper: DEM-based meshing aid for compound flooding
 ![Watershed rivers](http://ccrm.vims.edu/yinglong/feiye/Public/RiverMapper_images/Intro.jpg)

+!!!Note
-**_NOTE:_** This is not a mesh generator.
+    This is not a mesh generator.
 It generates river arcs or polygons that can be fed to mesh generators.

 ## Installation
 Python 3.9 or above is recommended